princeton-ddss/AudioAndTextBasedSpeakerChangeDetection/README.md

 - If a segment starts with a lowercase character, the segment continues the previous sentence.
 The speaker does not change in this segment.
 - If a sentence ends with `?` and its following sentence ends with `.`, then the following sentence is a new speaker.
-- If there a conjunction word (`and`, `or`, `also`, etc.) at the beginning of a segment, then there is no speaker change.
+- If there is a conjunction word (`and`, `or`, `also`, etc.) at the beginning of a segment, then there is no speaker change.

 Text-based detections can be combined with audio-based detections to improve overall speaker change detection. `AudioTextSpeakerChangeDetect` uses clustering methods provided by `PyAnnote` and `spectralcluster` for audio-based speaker change detection, and ensemble (audio plus text) detection model are built by aggregating predictions across constituent detection models.
 The package supports the following ensemble methods out-of-the-box:

 - **Majority vote**.
-A speaker change is predicted if the majoirty of models indicate a change.
+A speaker change is predicted if _the majority_ of models detect a change.
 - **Single vote**.
 A speaker change is predicted if _any_ model detects a change.

-The rule-based NLP correction model is applied to ensemble predctions to obtain final predictions.
+The rule-based NLP correction model is applied to ensemble predictions to obtain final predictions.
 Specifically, the full model predicts a speaker change if and only if the ensemble model and the rule-based NLP model predict a change.

 ## Installation